 The California Department of Fish and Wildlife distributes federal funds for threatened and endangered species conservation and recovery actions through the Endangered Species Conservation and Recovery Grant Program.
 Funds for threatened and endangered species conservation actions are provided to states and territories from the U.S. Fish and Wildlife Service through their Traditional Conservation Grants Program (Section 6 Grant Program).
 CDFW is responsible for managing native fish, wildlife, and plant species in California, and directs the solicitation and implementation of Traditional Section 6 Grant funded projects to promote species conservation and recovery in coordination with the USFWS through a Section 6 Cooperative Agreement.
 Authority for the CDFW to administer the Section 6 grant program is granted through §1501.5 of the Fish and Game Code.

 The primary objective of endangered species conservation and recovery grants is to support the development and implementation of state programs to conserve and recover federally threatened and endangered species.
+Project proposals must be developed in close coordination with CDFW and USFWS biologists and identify a CDFW employee who will sponsor the project by administering the grant.
 Eligible projects are those which target species that are federally listed as threatened, endangered, proposed for listing, candidates for listing, or recently recovered.
 Applicants must provide a minimum of 25% of the total project cost in non-federal matching funds or in-kind services.
 Projects must focus on one or more of the following areas:

 - Habitat restoration